Obmondo/kubeaid/README.md

 Mirror this repo and the `kubernetes-config` repo into a Git platform of your choice, and follow the `README` file in the `kubernetes-config` repository on how to write the config for your Kubernetes cluster.

-You must NEVER alter your copy of this mirror as we use this to deliver updates to you.
+You must NEVER make any changes on the master/main branch of you mirror of the k8id repository, as we use this to deliver updates to you.
 This means that your cluster can be updated simply by running `git pull` on your copy of this repository.

+**TODO:** Add description of the proper way to make changes, in the form of a pull request

 All customizations happens in your `kubernetes-config` repo.